swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 dvc plots modify evaluation/plots/sklearn/confusion_matrix.json -x actual -y predicted -t confusion
 ```

+You will go deeper about the evaluation in the next chapter.

 #### Summary of the DVC pipeline

 The pipeline is now entirely defined.
 You can explore the `dvc.yaml` file to understand how the pipeline is defined.